A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Optimization Framework

 Let $\lambda_i^{g,rRMP}$ be the optimal solution of the relaxed-RMP for home $i$, $\forall\ g \in \widehat{G_i}$ after the column generation iterations are completed.
 Then, the resulting optimal solution $\boldsymbol{x}_{i}^{rRMP}$ can be expressed as follows:

 Unfortunately, the resulting optimal solution of some homes in the community can be infeasible, e.g., $\boldsymbol{x}_{i}^{rRMP} \notin \X_i,$ for some $i$'s, and we need to take an additional step to recover feasible solutions after solving the relaxed-RMP.
 Since we solve the pricing problem by considering the subsystem $\X_i$, each point in the subset $\widehat{G_i}$ is a valid solution for home $i$.
-Therefore, we reformulate the RMP given in \eqref{eq_13} by considering the learned subsets $\widehat{G_i},\ \forall\ i$; and optimize as the last step.
+Therefore, we reformulate the RMP given in \eqref{prob_rmp} by considering the learned subsets $\widehat{G_i},\ \forall\ i$; and optimize as the last step.

 The pseudocode showing the aforementioned steps of the distributed optimization algorithm is given in Algorithm \ref{alg:one}.
 While the outer loop in Algorithm \ref{alg:one} controls the column generation iterations by checking the optimality gap at each iteration, the inner loop finds alternative consumption schedules for each home.
 At this point, we want to emphasize that each home performs the inner loop steps independently, and thus, the designed algorithm solves the issues related to efficiency and data privacy.
+Figure \ref{fig:alg} shows the information exchange between participating homes and the aggregator.